Minimal Dark Matter: Generalized Framework and Direct-Detection Sensitivity: Results

 \subsection{Methodology}

-When the couplings $y_{1,2}$ are large, we have constrained them to have identical magnitudes ($y$) and opposite signs.
+We have constrained the couplings $y_{1,2}$ to have identical magnitudes ($y$) and opposite signs.
 However, these constants can take a continuum of values up to the limit of perturbativity.
 Therefore, to demonstrate their effect on the DM mass, we choose three values of $y$ covering a range of scenarios and determine the mass of the DM particles in each case.
 We consider a small coupling ($y_{\rm small} = 10^{-9}$), a mid-range coupling ($y_{\rm mid} = 0.005$), and a large coupling ($y_{\rm large}=1$).

 From the dependence of the branching ratio for bound states to the SM on the binding energy (see Eq.~(\ref{eq:branching ratio})), we see that we only need to consider the most deeply bound states for a given Majorana-Dirac multiplet combination.
-We determine the most deeply bound state for a particular combination, then (somewhat arbitrarily) consider any bound states with binding energy greater than a quarter of this value.
+We determine the most deeply bound state for a particular combination, then consider any bound states with binding energy greater than a quarter of this value.
 Consideration of less deeply bound states is relatively straightforward, however the calculational expense quickly becomes overwhelming, especially for larger multiplets.

+We can justify this choice by noting that for the $5M4D,\,7M6D,\,9M8D,\,11M10D, \, {\rm and}\,13M12D$ cases, removing the least deeply bound state that we \textit{do} consider changes the final mass determination by $< 6\%$ in the $y_{\rm large}$ case (where the bound state effects are most significant).
+For the $3M2D$ case, due to the small number of bound states considered, this is no longer true and the difference is more significant.
+However, adding the first bound state with $E_{BS}<E_{BS,{\rm max}}/4$ changes the result by $< 1\%$, so our truncation is still justified in this case.

 Our choice to only consider states with $E_{BS}>E_{BS,{\rm max}}/4$ excludes states with $n>1$, so all states within our consideration are manifestly $\ell=0$ states.
 If one includes less deeply bound states, then it becomes necessary to consider states with non-zero angular momentum.
 As mentioned in Sec.~\ref{sec:bound states}, states with $|\ell|>0$ annihilate innefficiently and generally break in the thermal bath or decay to $\ell=0$ states then annihilate.
 The latter is subdominant to the direct formation and annihilation of $\ell=0$ states (see Ref.~\cite{Mitridate:2017izz}).
 Consideration of these states is beyond the scope of this work.